slawekradzyminski/java-scrabble/docs/frontend.md

 - Rack lives in the sidebar; drag tiles from rack to board cells.
 - Filter rooms by name or id in the lobby list, then join directly.
 - Game URLs include the room id and a name slug (ex: `/room/12-scrabble-night`).
+- The lobby create panel supports adding a computer opponent.
 - Use action buttons to play, pass, challenge, or resign.

 ## Drag & drop model